Gas Stove Connection - How to Add Gas Cooking to Your Home

 We provide the gas bottles and our $80 Bonus Welcome Package.

 Be sure to tell the gas fitter if you are getting our Automatic Tanker Delivery, as this can affect the placement of the gas bottles.

-The gas fitter will then install the gas stove, gas cooktop, gas cooker or gas oven.
+The gas stove connection is done by your gas fitter, when they install the gas stove, gas cooktop, gas cooker or gas oven.